genepi/imputationserver/docs/getting-started.md

 ## Setup your first imputation job

 Please [login](https://imputationserver.sph.umich.edu/index.html#!pages/login) with your credentials and click on the **Run** tab to start a new imputation job.
-The submission dialog appears where you can specify the properties of your imputation job.
+The submission dialog allows you to specify the properties of your imputation job.

 ![](images/submit-job01.png)

+The following options can now be specified:

 ### Reference Panel